kaleidawave/ezno/checker/specification/specification.md

 - Cannot return number because the function is expected to return string
 - Type 5 is not assignable to type string
-- Could not find variable 'h' in scope.
-Did you mean x, y or z?
+- Could not find variable 'h' in scope
 - Type (error) string is not assignable to type number

 #### Unconditional throw